gunta/grunt-manifest/README.md

 This will ensure that application cache invalidates whenever actual file contents change (it's recommented to set `timestamp` to `false` when `hash` is used).

+#### master
+Type: `String`|`Array`
+Default: `undefined`

+Hashes master html files (used with `hash`).
+Paths must be relative to the 'basePath'.
+This is useful when there are multiple html pages using one cache manifest and you don't want to explicitly include those pages in the manifest.

 ### Config Example

 ```js